2022 and 2031 Financial Services Executive Perspectives on Top Risks

 ... was one of the risks with the largest year-over-year increases.
 We thought this was an interesting pair of results that, read together, neatly summarised the shift in perspectives regarding COVID within the industry, with last year’s respondents primarily worried about another round of lockdowns contrasting with this year’s focus on being able to return employees to the office safely — and being able to attract and retain employees generally.

-A look at the results for the 10-year risk outlook among financial services industry organizations indicates that board members and senior executives view a notably riskier outlook for the next decade compared with the decade-out view from last year’s survey.
+A look at the results for the 10-year risk outlook among financial services industry organisations indicates that board members and senior executives view a notably riskier outlook for the next decade compared with the decade-out view from last year’s survey.
 To illustrate, in our 2021 study, no risk issue for the Financial Services industry group was rated at the “Significant Impact” level for 2030.
 In this year survey, however, there are eight risk issues rated at the “Significant Impact” level for 2031.
 In addition, there are substantial increases in risk scores for numerous risk issues — among them, the possibility that economic conditions (including inflationary pressures) may restrict growth opportunities or impact margins, the interest rate environment, substitute products and services, and ease of entrance of new competitors into the industry and marketplace.
-Among other factors, these last two risk issues could be more top-of-mind due to emerging fintech and cryptocurrency organizations.
+Among other factors, these last two risk issues could be more top-of-mind due to emerging fintech and cryptocurrency organisations.

 We believe the increased scores for 2031 risks largely reflect the trends we mentioned earlier about how financial institutions are feeling increasingly confident in their ability to manage the impacts of the acute pandemic phase of COVID, however much longer it will last.
-This has given executives the ability to start to focus on longer-term risks that carry much less certainty in how they will unfold or confidence in how their organizations should manage them.
+This has given executives the ability to start to focus on longer-term risks that carry much less certainty in how they will unfold or confidence in how their organisations should manage them.
 The impact that transitioning through COVID will have on macroeconomic conditions, inflation trends, and where and how financial institutions serve their customers (and in turn, who will provide those services and where and how those employees, contractors and robots work) is impossible to quantify yet, but almost certainly will be larger than that of any other event in our working lifetimes.
 We also expect that the longer the pandemic phase lasts and the greater the ongoing health and safety impacts are even when we start to “live with COVID,” the greater the differences between the pre-COVID and post-COVID economies will be.
 In that context, heightened concerns about forward-looking risks seem justified.